 With the help of the Ad Experience Report, you can get your site analyzed by Google, and find out if your site has violated the standards.
-Please remember that the report is based on the sample of a few and not on all of your webpages.
+Please remember that the report is based on a sample of a few and not on all of your web pages.
 You can even see the recorded video of the ad that is found violating the standards.

 How to use Ad Experience Report?

 To access the Ad Experience Report you have to go to Google Search Console and verify your web property.
 Now, under Legacy Tools and Report, you will find Web Tools, click on it.

 Once you are taken to the ‘Ad Experience Report’ page, you’ll have separate ‘Desktop’ and ‘Mobile’ navigation menus on the sidebar.

 You can go to Desktop or Mobile to see the report for the respective device.

 How to use the Ad Experience Report?